nix-community/vscode-nix-ide/README.md

 ## Contributing

-I have created this since the other nix-language extension hasn't been updated over an year.
-I just wanted to add formatting and error detection quickly.
-Contributions are very welcome.
-But please follow the below points.

 * Document the purpose of functions and classes.
 * When adding a new feature, please mention it in the `README.md` Features section.
 Use screenshots when applicable.
 * [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) style should be used for commit messages as it is used to generate changelog.